14A) We're The Millers

 We're The Millers starts strong, but as the film goes on the quality decreases as well, and despite a very funny kissing scene in the middle of the film, I just found myself occasionally laughing at the jokes, bits, and situations.
 The final scene in the film makes no sense, and I understand that the writers wanted to end the film on a happily ever after type scene, instead the film concludes not making and sense whatsoever, and will leave you leaving the theatre thinking..."what"?

-We're The Millers is a film that succeeds on the like ability of its cast and characters alone, and despite having some funny moments and a standout performance from Will Poulter, We're The Millers ultimately fails at giving audiences any funny or original jokes.
-The best parts of the film were given away in the trailer, and the film as a whole is not as funny, or interesting as its synopsis or trailers suggest.
+We're The Millers is a film that succeeds on the like ability of its cast and characters alone, and despite having some funny moments and a standout performance from Will Poulter, We're The Millers ultimately fails at giving audiences consistency in it's gags.